ElinaSmall/cache5/README.md

 RMSD Ca-atoms between Cryo-EM-Structure of MCHR1+MCH (complex) and Alfa Fold 3 generated complex MCHR1+MCH without templates: 1.704 A.
 (This example illustrates that Alfa Fold 3 alone can't be used without template based models for cyclic peptide modeling).
+Nevertheless, the relative position of the R residue in MCHR1 helped to recognize D3.32 as a potentially critical residue.